Career Services

 Where to go for In-Person Appointments

-For appointments at DRB - 55 Thornton Rd South, DRB, please proceed to the third floor of Building B and check in at the Admin Office (301) then take a seat in the third floor waiting area.
-An Advisor will come to get you for your appointment.
+Undergraduate students: Please proceed to the third floor of Building B and then take a seat in the 3rd floor waiting area.
+An Advisor will come get you for your appointment.

 The student experience portal (SEP) is where you go to book appointments, view and register for workshops and events, and find career resources.